Azuriru/Pokemon-Showdown-Skin/README.md

 * Click File > Save when you are done
 * Go to [Pokemon Showdown!](https://play.pokemonshowdown.com/)
 * Enable "Reshiram Skin" in the Extensions
-* Reload Pokemon Showdown! if the skin doesn't show.
+* Reload Pokemon Showdown! if the skin doesn't show

 ## Updates
 Usually, if I update this, updates won't show up for you.
 So here's what you do to set it to auto-update every time, all the time.